ecoppen/futuresboard/docs/server_setup.md

 Install the Python package installer with `apt-get install python3-pip` which will be used to install the libraries required for most python programs

+Install the Python virtual enviroment manager pipenv `pip install pipenv`

 ## Installing from requirements
-If you have installed Python 3.11 then you may have to include `--break-system-packages` at when installing any requirements to a project
+If you have installed Python 3.11 then you may have to include `--break-system-packages` at when installing any requirements to a project.
+Ideally you'll be using a virtual environment and won't need this, for example we installed pipenv for this purpose.

 ## Session management